Guide

 The variation within each range is driven by several factors:

-- Panel brand and efficiency: premium panels (Sunpower, LG, Panasonic HIT) cost more but generate more per square metre, which matters if roof space is limited.
+• Panel brand and efficiency: premium panels (Maxeon, REC Alpha, Q CELLS Q.PEAK) cost more but generate more per square metre, which matters if roof space is limited.
 Standard Tier 1 panels (JinkoSolar, LONGi, Canadian Solar) offer good performance at lower cost.

 In France, residential solar is typically installed under autoconsommation with optional sale of surplus (vente du surplus).
-You use what you generate, and any excess you don't use can be sold to EDF at a regulated tariff (around 0.10-0.13 EUR/kWh as of 2024-25, compared with a purchase price of around 0.22-0.25 EUR/kWh).
+You use what you generate, and any excess you don't use can be sold to EDF at a regulated tariff (typically lower than the purchase rate — check current figures with your installer or on the EDF OA website).
 The economics strongly favour consuming as much of your own generation as possible.

 For a second home or a property not always occupied, this matters.
 If no one is there to use the electricity, most of your generation goes to the grid at the lower feed-in rate.
 Sizing a system for a second home requires thinking about when the property is occupied and what loads are present.
 Pairing solar with a battery changes this calculation.